Ryle90/url-aliaser/README.md

 ## How it works:
 Language of application: Hungarian.\
-You can save url-s and aliases in to the Cloud Firestore.
+You can save url-s and aliases into the Cloud Firestore.
-Give a valid `url` and its `alias` and save them the cloud.
+Give a valid `url` and its `alias` and save them into the cloud.
-One alias may included in the database only one (controlled by application).
+One alias may be included in the database only one (controlled by application).
 You get a `secret code`, and you can delete the alias with this.

 ## Enpoints: